Our West Side Warehouse Sale is Dec 4. View Items

 While many of our participants go on to live long and fulfilling lives, death is a reality for some of our participants and their loved ones.
 Please know that we are still here for you after the death of a loved on from cancer.
-You can still take part in all of our programs and services at no cost for the first few years after a death.
+You can still take part in all of our programs and services for the first few years after a death.
 Don't hesitate to email or call with any questions, any time.

 Grief Support Groups